 Scroll caught up with Sophia for a discussion about her tangled roots and absorbing poetry.

-about your background.
-Your roots are in both Pakistan and India, is that
+Tell us about your background.
+Your roots are in both Pakistan and India, is that right?

 Both my parents are from India, my father was born in Allahabad and my mother was related to the only female dynasty in India, the Begums of Bhopal.
 Most of my father’s family migrated to Pakistan but my mother did not migrate to Pakistan until 1959.
 Her first husband was the Indian politician, Rafiq Zakaria, so I have a half sister and half brother who are Indian.
 Connections to India came full circle through my husband, Raam, who like my father is also from Allahabad.